sauravraghuvanshi/azure-docs-powershell/Az/Az.Migrate/New-AzMigrateServerReplication.md

 INPUTOBJECT <IVMwareMachine>: Specifies the discovered server to be migrated.
 The server object can be retrieved using the Get-AzMigrateServer cmdlet.
   - `[GuestOSDetailOstype <String>]`: Type of the operating system.

+NICTAG <IVMwareCbtEnableMigrationInputTargetNicTags>: Specifies the tag to be used for NIC creation.
+  - `[(Any) <String>]`: This indicates any property can be added to this object.

+VMTAG <IVMwareCbtEnableMigrationInputTargetVmtags>: Specifies the tag to be used for VM creation.
+  - `[(Any) <String>]`: This indicates any property can be added to this object.

 ## RELATED LINKS